 • Additionally, some views will appear automatically when you take certain actions with a trailer connected, such as activating the turn signal.

-• Note: You must enable turn signal activation for the side view cameras in the vehicle’s Settings menu under Trailering.
-You can turn the Turn Signal View and the Trailer Length Indicator box on and off through your vehicle’s Settings menu.
+• Note: You must enable turn signal activation for the side view cameras in the vehicle’s Settings menu or the In-Vehicle Trailering App

 Available Camera Views